DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 project owner.
 The update to theory and background should be considered a heavy work in progress at this stage.

-2025-03-XX: Moved evaluation down in the methodology in order to provide a better flow.
+2025-03-10: Moved evaluation down in the methodology in order to provide a better flow.
 Elaborated further on Toeplitz extraction and ADC converters, as well as motivating the selection of these.
 Some additional information added in introduction as motivation for the work.

+2025-03-12: Elaborated on background, as well as adding more details regarding hardware.
+Note that the hardware selected is subject to change over time.
+Further elaborated on related works in optimizing Toeplitz extraction.